inmWill/MyFirstProject/README.md

 # MyFirstProject
-Diana's first attempt to understand frontend coding.
+A first attempt to understand frontend coding.